venkateshchary/plogs/README.md

 logging.config(to_file=True, file_location='your/filepath/here/', filename='new_file.log')
 ```

-<b>Note</b>: It's recommended to view colored logs with the `less` terminal command.
-Pretty Logs was not designed to show colored files in Vim, Atom, Sublime, and other popular text editors.
+<b>Note</b>: It's recommended to view colored logs with the `less` terminal command - if `less` doesn't work be default, `less -r` is worth trying.
+Also, Pretty Logs
+was not designed to show colored files in Vim, Atom, Sublime, and other popular text editors.

 ### Formating Logs